 But prices can vary by plan and your location.
 Your income also affects premiums and drug costs.

 It could cost you more . . .

-On your tax return, if your modified adjusted gross income (MAGI) two years ago was $85,000 or more, you must also pay an additional tax to Medicare on top of the Part D premium.
-The cutoff is higher for beneficiaries who file jointly ($170,000).
+On your tax return, if your modified adjusted gross income (MAGI) in 2018 was more than $87,000, you must also pay an additional tax to Medicare on top of the Part D premium in 2020.
+The cutoff is higher for beneficiaries who file jointly, at $174,000.
 This surcharge increases as your MAGI increases.

 There are also late penalties if you didn’t sign up for Medicare Part D at the right time which can increase your costs.

 It could cost you less . . .

 If you are under a specified resource or income level, you can qualify for Extra Help.
 Extra Help is a federal program that subsidizes Medicare Part D costs.
 It can pay for some or even most of your Part D expenses, depending on your financial situation.

 Beyond Extra Help, your state may have programs to help you pay your Part D costs.
 Whatever your situation, if you are struggling to pay for drug coverage, it’s worth checking for possible help available to you.

 See a more extensive breakdown of Medicare Part D costs in this article.

 |Medicare Part A||Drugs administered in a hospital||Intravenous drugs, pills, or any other drugs given to you as part of your treatment|